Silver-Sword/Silver-Sword/README.md

 ## 🌟 Project Spotlight: Subliminal

 #### Overview
-- a third person RPC in a top-down 2D, pixelated world with both puzzles and realtime combat
+- a third person RPG in a top-down 2D, pixelated world with both puzzles and realtime combat
 - the player controls a detective exploring the minds of 4 characters to solve a murder mystery
 <div align="center">
 <!--   <img